 Jaguar and Environmental Monitoring in Iguazu National Park

-Due to the extensive number of visitors that come to Iguazu every year, the national park authorities’ main task is to minimise the impact that the sheer volume of visitors can cause.
-This is one of the few refuges left of the Jaguar Panthera onca, which is in the category of nearly threatened in the the IUCN red list.
-For these reason most of the work of the conservation unit of the park is centered on assessing the impact on the species.
+Due to the extensive number of visitors that come to Iguazu every year, the national park authorities’ main task is to try to minimise the impact that the volume of visitors can cause.
+Iguazu National Park is the biggest patch of Atlantic forest left.
+One of the most threatened forests in the world, as only 7% of the original habitat remains.
+Hence this is one of the few refuges left of the Jaguar Panthera onca, which is in the category of nearly threatened in the the IUCN red list.
+For these reasons most of the work of the conservation unit of the park is geared up to assess the status of the Jaguar populations that live in the park, as an indicator of the conservation status of the area.

-This project provides participants the opportunity to be involved in monitoring several aspects that allow the park authorities to asses environmental impact on the flora and fauna of the park:
+This project provides participants with the unique opportunity to be inserted in a real work environment and assist the National Park specialists on different projects to assess and mitigate environmental impact on the flora and fauna in Iguazu National Park.

 - Jaguar Monitoring: setting camera traps, analysing footage and participating in field surveys.